Deepomatic/regression-char-level-cnn-tf/README.md

 In this post we will present how this kind of architecture can be applied to click-through rate prediction using TenforFlow and using only a few training samples.
 In particular, we are interested in predicting the click-through rate of Outbrain article recommendations, given only their title (in french language).

+The code to reproduce this post’s results can be found here: https://github.com/Deepomatic/regression-char-level-cnn-tf

 Data
 ===============================
 We have collected *46,458* pairs of article title / CTR from production data.